Adventures in a Messy Life

 1. Always go in groups of 3.
 Never by yourself.
 This works out well, I have 3 kids.

-2. Wear long pants and shirt, they should be heavy duty.
+2. Wear long pants and a shirt, they should be heavy duty.
 We didn’t follow that one.
 Pajama pants are not known for their protection.
 Now are the shorts Princess is wearing.

-3. Bring a flashlight, and climbing gear.
+3. Bring a flashlight and climbing gear.
 Flashlight we had, climbing gear not so much.
-They didn’t say, but I’d add in a first aid kit, but that’s just my kids ability to get hurt.
+They didn’t say, but I’d add in a first aid kit, but that’s just my kids’ ability to get hurt.

 4. The general nature rule: Take only pictures, leave only footprints.
 And one added for caves: don’t touch the rock formations, that will “kill” the formation so it can’t continue growing and changing (the oils in our hand react poorly with the chemicals in the formations, not harmful to us, but it is to the cave).
-In our local cave system they have ONE and only one rock you are allowed to touch, and you can see the difference between it and the rocks that haven’t been touched.
+In our local cave system, they have ONE and only one rock you are allowed to touch, and you can see the difference between it and the rocks that haven’t been touched.

 Batman’s pictures of the cave.